ldijkman/async-esp-fs-webserver/docs/Improv_Wi-Fi/Improv-WiFi-Library-main/README.md

 - SSID is the name that your wifi router broadcasts in the Air
 - password is your password to connect the ESP to the home wifi network

-i should implement this in my surcecde
+i should implement this in my sourcecde

 to make it easy for the enduser